My Lamb Curry

 12. Stir well and add the chopped tomatoes and salt.

 13. Top with enough water so it is just below the lamb.
 Stir well and bring to a simmer.
-Cover and allow to cook for at least 30 minutes.
+Cover and allow to cook until very tender (30min - 2 hours depending on the cut of lamb).
 Every 10 minutes or so, stir the masala to ensure nothing is sticking to the base of the pan.

 14. Once the essential oils have risen to the surface, stir through the coriander.